 SARAH is part of the kitchen staff at a large nursing home in Michigan.
 She tested positive for COVID-19, and her employer required her to stay home but would not pay her for the time she was out.
-Since her employer is too large for the FFCRA to apply-and, even if they were small enough to be covered, they could claim the optional exemption for employers of healthcare workers-she has no paid leave available to her.
+Since her employer is too large for the FFCRA to apply she has no paid leave available to her.